×

 Girofiv

-This technique is recommended when the sterility factor is caused by problems arising when the patient’s eggs are scarce and/or of low quality.
-This may have different causes:
+This technique is recommended when the sterility factor is caused by problems derived from the patient's low quantity and/or poor quality of eggs.
+This can be caused by different reasons:

 • Congenital or acquired absence of ovaries